andrewt0301/hse-acos-course/docs/grades.md

 If the final grade $$G$$ is unsatisfactory, the exam can be [retaken](#retake-policy).

+Cheating in any assessment element is subject to [cheating policy](#cheating-policy).

 ## Modules

 Each module score is calculated from Regular and Bonus points: